 European Prison Rules, p.
 60.4: "Punishment shall not include a total prohibition on family contact."
-Also, CPT, Report on the visit to Austria, 2009, p.
-103 and Hungary, 2009, p.
-113.

-Sentenced Prisoners showes that the prohibition on family contact is used as a disciplinary measure, and applied when a person is sentenced to solitary confinement.
+Also, for Sentenced Prisoners showes that the prohibition on family contact is used as a disciplinary measure, and applied when a person is sentenced to solitary confinement.
 It is necessary to ensure that persons serving a sentence of solitary confinement have the right to visits from family members and other close persons.
 This guarantee is particularly important for the detection and prevention of ill-treatment, since one of the well known techniques of concealing injuries implies isolation of an injured person in solitary confinement for up to a month.